-Multiple Criteria Criterion 1 ( primary ): Proposed changes Criterion 2: Connections to research/theory, including young adolescent development. • Place greater weight or consideration on criterion 1 (proposed changes). ► AUTOMATIC 1 None
+Multiple Criteria • Criterion 1 (primary): Proposed changes • Criterion 2: Connections to research/theory, including young adolescent development • Place greater weight or consideration on criterion 1 (proposed changes).
+AUTOMATIC 1 • None

 - Primary criterion: The proposed changes address the central focus and the candidate explicitly connects those changes to the learning needs of the class as a whole. - Proposed changes noted by the candidate should be related to the lessons that are seen or referenced in the clips, but do not need to be exclusively from what is seen in the clips alone.
-This means that since only portions of the lessons will be captured by the clips, candidates can suggest changes to any part of the lesson(s) referenced in the clips, even if those portions of the lesson(s) are not depicted in the clips. - Secondary criterion: The candidate refers to research or theory in relation to the plans to support student learning.
+This means that since only portions of the lessons will be captured by the clips, candidates can suggest changes to any part of the lesson(s) referenced in the clips, even if those portions of the lesson(s) are not depicted in the clips but were part of the lesson plans in Task 1. - Secondary criterion: The candidate refers to research and/or theory in relation to the plans to support student learning.
 The connections between the research/theory and the tasks are vague/not clearly made. - If evidence meets the primary criterion at Level 3, the rubric is scored at Level 3 regardless of the evidence for the secondary criterion.